WolvenKit/Cyberpunk-Blender-add-on/README.md

 - [Characters](https://wiki.redmodding.org/wolvenkit/modding-community/exporting-to-blender) and [vehicles](https://wiki.redmodding.org/wolvenkit/modding-community/exporting-vehicles): Point the plugin at the Wolvenkit export and it will include all meshes and materials from your project, setting them up to match the in-game appearance you specified.

-- Colliders (phys.json): Import colliders from Wolvenkit exported .phys files for easy visualization and editing
+- Colliders: Import colliders from Wolvenkit exported .phys and entity jsons for easy visualization and editing

 - Cyberpunk 2077 [animations](https://wiki.redmodding.org/wolvenkit/modding-community/exporting-to-blender/exporting-rigs-and-anims): Play animations directly on your exported models — either by [importing them from file](https://wiki.redmodding.org/wolvenkit/modding-community/exporting-to-blender/exporting-rigs-and-anims), or by using the bundled rig resources via the Cyberpunk Animations Panel